iarsystems/bx-docker/README.md

 [Docker][url-docker-gs] is generally recognized as best practice to achieve automatically reproducible build environments.
 It provides means for containerizing self-sufficient build environments resulting from the requirements described in a Dockerfile.

-This tutorial provides a [Dockerfile](Dockerfile) and helper scripts that provide means for building embedded applications with the [IAR Build Tools][url-iar-bx] from a [container][url-docker-container].
+This tutorial provides a [Dockerfile](Dockerfile) and helper scripts that provide means for building embedded applications with the [IAR Build Tools][url-iar-bx] from a Linux [container][url-docker-container].

 >:warning: It is recommended to follow this tutorial on a test environment.